joeystevens00/libArgParse/README.md

 setFlags c,isCSet,bool,0 b,isBSet,bool,0 a,isASet,bool,0
 ```

+### parseFlags
-After defining the flags simply call parseFlags and pass all arguments given by the user
+parseFlags actually does the parsing of the flags.
+After the flags have been set with setFlags simply call parseFlags and pass all arguments given by the user
 ```shell
 parseFlags "$@"
 ```